 HPV DNA testing involves taking a swab of your cervix, and using genetic assays to look for known DNA that is HPV.
 It specifically tests for high-risk HPV infections, looking for evidence of the virus from their DNA.
 This test is better at detecting HPV infection which is the cause of cervical cancer.
 Using this we can have high confidence that you will not have a HPV infection causing cervical cancer.

-Thus, the National Cervical Screening Program is changing to high-risk HPV DNA testing as an alternative to pap smears from the 1st of May 2017.
+Thus, the National Cervical Screening Program is changing to high-risk HPV DNA testing as an alternative to pap smears from the December 2017.
 This change benefits us because:

 That all sounds good, hey?
 However you may have some other concerns.
 I’ve tried to address them in the questions below…